NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 This numeric field defines the maximum condensing temperature for the indoor unit when VRF runs at heating mode.
 This field is required if Refrigerant Temperature Control Algorithm is VariableTemp.
 If this field is blank, the default value of 46.0ºC is used.

-#### Field: Outdoor Unit Fan Rated Power
+#### Field: Outdoor Unit Fan Power Per Unit of Rated Evaporative Capacity

-This numeric field defines the rated power of the fan in the VRF outdoor unit.
-The current VRF-FluidTCtrl only supports constant speed fan.
-If this field is blank, the default value of 170W is used.
+This numeric field defines the outdoor unit fan power per watt of rated evaporative capacity.
+If this field is blank, the default value of 4.25E-3 W/W is used.

-#### Field: Outdoor Unit Fan Rated Flow Rate
+#### Field: Outdoor Unit Fan Flow Rate Per Unit of Rated Evaporative Capacity

-This numeric field defines the rated air volumetric flow rate (m<sup>3</sup>/s) of the fan in the VRF outdoor unit.
-The current VRF-FluidTCtrl only supports constant speed fan.
-If this field is blank, the default value of 3.0(m<sup>3</sup>/s) is used.
+This numeric field defines the outdoor unit fan volumetric flow rate per watt of rated evaporative capacity.
+If this field is blank, the default value of 7.50E-5 m<sup>3</sup>/s-W is used.

 #### Field: Outdoor Unit Evaporating Temperature Function of Superheating Curve Name